vrified-stupd/Pi-Pico-Firmware/README.md

 2. Plug your Raspberry Pi PIco in
 3. Open code.py
 4. Put your code in the "Main" Class

+## Notes
+- Other RP2040 devices might not work.
+- Most (If not all) non RP2040 MicroPython Devices will not work and might even damage the device
+- The recommended device for this program is The "Raspberry Pi Pico Normal/H"

+## Updates Coming Soon
+(This List is ordered by priority, top meaning most priority and bottom meaning least priority)
+- Logs
+- Error Screens
+- Autosaving Code
+- Raspberry Pi Pico W/WH Support

 ## Credits
 [T-622](https://github.com/T-622) [RPI PICO I2C LCD](https://github.com/T-622/RPI-PICO-I2C-LCD/)